 SUPER SPINACH SALAD + CARROT MISO GINGER DRESSING

-Add a little color to your day!
-Filled with wholesome goodness like quinoa, chickpeas, edamame, carrots, cranberries and topped with a flavorful creamy dressing.
+Add a little color to your day with this Super Spinach Salad silled with wholesome goodness like quinoa, chickpeas, edamame, carrots, cranberries and topped with a flavorful creamy dressing!

 - 6 – 8 oz. baby spinach